 - Apr 13-17, 2018 at AERA in New York.
-Hee-Joon Kim, Jennifer Knudsen, Julie Remold, and Nikki Shechtman are presenting "How Middle School Math Teachers Move Students’ Example-Based Justifications Toward Generalization in Classroom Argumentation"
+Hee-Joon Kim, Jennifer Knudsen, Julie Remold, and Nikki Shechtman presented "How Middle School Math Teachers Move Students’ Example-Based Justifications Toward Generalization in Classroom Argumentation"

 - April 23, 2018 at 09:30 AM at the NCTM Annual Conference in Washington DC.
-Harriette Stevens and Jennifer Knudsen are presenting "Building Mathematical Knowledge for Teaching the Mathematical Practices: A Four-Part Model for Argumentation"
+Harriette Stevens and Jennifer Knudsen presented "Building Mathematical Knowledge for Teaching the Mathematical Practices: A Four-Part Model for Argumentation"

 - April 27, 2018 at 09:30 AM at the NCTM Annual Conference in Washington DC.
-Harriette Stevens, Hee-Joon Kim and Teresa Lara-Meloy will lead a workshop at the NCTM Annual Meeting entitled "Using Representations: Engaging All Students with the Standards for Mathematical Practice"
+Harriette Stevens, Hee-Joon Kim and Teresa Lara-Meloy led a workshop at the NCTM Annual Meeting entitled "Using Representations: Engaging All Students with the Standards for Mathematical Practice"

 - April 27, 2018 at noon at the NCTM Annual Conference in Washington DC.
-Come by the Corwin Booth at noon and meet us!
 Author Meet & Greet at noon in the Corwin Booth.

 - July 17,2018 at 4:00 PM at CAMT, the Texas conference for mathematics educators.
-Jennifer Knudsen will speak on "Mathematical Argumentation in Four Parts"
+Jennifer Knudsen spoke on "Mathematical Argumentation in Four Parts"